-Honors courses include AS English I, II, and III, AS Chemistry, AS Physics, Spanish III Honors, French III Honors, as well as 18 AP courses.
+Honors courses include AS English I, II, and III, AS Chemistry, Spanish III Honors, French III Honors, Geometry Enriched, Alg II/Trig, PreCalculus Honors, as well as 22 AP courses.

 Based on student and parent demand, and the success of the TEALS program elsewhere in the district, one section of AP Computer Science was reintroduced in the 2014-2015 year.
-In 2015-2016, we will have three sections of AP Computer Science.
+In 2015-2016, we have three sections of AP Computer Science.